-Although Ella Mills claims that "the Deliciously Ella brand is nothing to do with her appearance" (healthy 2017: 27), the prevailing message, if you eat what I eat, you too can "achieve a certain body type" (Lau 2000 quoted in Shome, 2014: 200) is conveyed by the October 2017 front cover of Women's Health magazine.
-As described above, Ella Mills was photographed semi-clothed to expose her slim physique and flat stomach.
-Ella Mills, Jasmine Hemsley and Tess Ward have all modelled professionally, socially valorised positions that reinforce white femininity's existing association with beauty (Shome, 2014: 199; Cole and Sabik, 2009) and in visual media the focus on "the ideal of the Western body type" (Lau 2000 quoted in Shome, 2014: 200) is a commodity with commercial and cultural value (Duffy and Hund, 2015).
+Although Ella Mills claims that "the Deliciously Ella brand is nothing to do with her appearance" (Healthy 2017, p.
+27), the prevailing message, if you eat what I eat, you too can "achieve a certain body type" (Lau 2000 quoted in Shome, 2014, p.
+200) is conveyed by the October 2017 front cover of Women's Health magazine (Women's Health, 2017).
+As described above, Ella Mills was photographed semiclothed to expose her slim physique and flat stomach.
+Ella Mills, Jasmine Hemsley, and Tess Ward have all modeled professionally, a socially valorized occupation that reinforces white femininity's existing association with beauty (Shome, 2014, p.
+199; Cole and Sabik, 2009) and in visual media the focus on "the ideal of the Western body type" (Lau 2000 quoted in Shome, 2014, p.
+200) is a commodity with commercial and cultural value (Duffy and Hund, 2015).
 The images of photogenic bloggers invite and encourage an embrace of self-reliance.
-The neoliberal project has been successful in producing entrepreneurial identities that has "re-engineer[ed] the bourgeois subject" (Hall, Massey and Rustin, 2013: 20).
-To explore this articulation of the neoliberal agents, celebrated for their entrepreneurial capabilities, is to gain an understanding of the way in which neoliberal discourses "reproduce existing exclusions along the lines of race and class" (Scharff, 2016: 224).
+The neoliberal project has been successful in producing entrepreneurial identities that has "re-engineer[ed] the bourgeois subject" (Hall, Massey, & Rustin, 2013, p.
+20).
+To explore this articulation of the neoliberal agents, celebrated for their entrepreneurial capabilities, is to gain an understanding of the way in which neoliberal discourses "reproduce existing exclusions along the lines of race and class" (Scharff, 2016, p.
+224).

-The emphasis on entrepreneurship in the contemporary context draws attention away from inequality and perhaps it is because we are trained not to dwell on the wealth that groups inherit (Davison and Shire, 2014: 85), or the way in which whiteness works hard to appear as though it is invisible, that questions of how upper-class white females have dominated clean eating have so far not been addressed.
+The emphasis on entrepreneurship in the contemporary context draws attention away from inequality and perhaps it is because we are trained not to dwell on the wealth that groups inherit (Davison & Shire, 2015, p.
+85), or the way in which whiteness works hard to appear as though it is invisible (Wong, 1994), that questions of how upper-class white females have dominated clean eating have so far not been addressed.

-It is useful to consider Edward Said (1978) in relation to clean eating and his observation that "there is nothing mysterious or natural about authority ... it is pervasive; it has status, it establishes canons of taste and value" (Said, 1978: 9).
-It is a preoccupation of whiteness to construct taste and deliver verdicts of value that is articulated through techniques of white femininity and displayed by upper-class white women, who are exemplars of the neoliberal doctrine, ideal subjects must demonstrate possession of the characteristics that an enterprise society deems desirable; entrepreneurial capabilities that echo distinctly white middle and upper-class aesthetics, values and tastes.
+It is useful to consider Said (1978 [1995]) in relation to clean eating and his observation that "there is nothing mysterious or natural about authority ... it is pervasive; it has status, it establishes canons of taste and value" (Said, 1978 [1995], p.
+9).
+It is a preoccupation of whiteness to construct taste and deliver verdicts of value that is articulated through techniques of white femininity and displayed by upper-class white women, who are exemplars of the neoliberal doctrine.
+Ideal subjects must demonstrate possession of the characteristics that an enterprise society deems desirable; entrepreneurial capabilities that echo distinctly white middle and upper-class esthetics, values, and tastes.